Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Semiclassical Approach to Dirac Equation Transformed to Second-Order Differential Equation

-The exponential dependence of $\epsilon_n$ on $n$ and crowding of levels near $\epsilon =-m$, as follows from Eqs. (\ref{kne}), (\ref{encrho}), are related to the fact that $U_{\rm ef}\simeq -\tilde{g}^2/r^2$ for $r\to 0$.
+The exponential dependence of $\epsilon_n$ on $n$ and the accumulation of levels near $\epsilon =-m$, as follows from Equations (\ref{kne}) and (\ref{encrho}), are related to the fact that $U_{\rm ef}\simeq -\tilde{g}^2/r^2$ for $r\to 0$.
 If $R$ was zero, the electrons would collapse to the center.
 The spectrum of the Schr\"odinger equation in such a potential behaves as \cite{MorsFeshbach}, \be E_n=E_0 e^{-2\pi n/\tilde{g}}\,, \ee where $E_0$ is the energy of the lowest level.
-In our case $E\simeq \epsilon^2/2m$ and thereby we recover Eq. (\ref{encrho}) for $c(\rho)=1$.
+In our case, $E\simeq \epsilon^2/2m$, and thereby we recover Equation (\ref{encrho}) for $c(\rho)=1$.

-\subsection{Exponential estimate of probability of spontaneous production of positrons}
+\subsection{Exponential Estimate of Probability of Spontaneous Production of Positrons}

-Since following Dirac the process of production of $e^-e^+$ pairs can be treated as the penetration of electrons of the lower continuum into the upper continuum through classically forbidden region ($p^2 <0$), the probability of this process is, as in case of spinless particles, determined by Eq. (\ref{Wsemicl}).
+Because, following Dirac the process of the production of $e^-e^+$ pairs can be treated as the penetration of electrons of the lower continuum into the upper continuum through the classically forbidden region ($p^2 <0$), the probability of this process is, as in case of spinless particles, determined by Equation (\ref{Wsemicl}).
 Equivalently, one can find the coefficient of transmission of the barrier in the effective potential or find semiclassical asymptotic of the functions $G$ and $F$ for $r\to \infty$.
-This single-particle picture is distorted with deepening of the level and with increase of the number of levels crossed the boundary $\epsilon =-m$.
-We may use Eqs. (\ref{phiGsecond}), (\ref{phiGsecondU}), (\ref{spinterm}) with taking into account the Langer correction, which improves application of semiclassical expressions.
+This single-particle picture is distorted with a deepening of the level and with the increase of the number of levels crossed the boundary $\epsilon =-m$.
+We may use Equations (\ref{phiGsecond})--(\ref{spinterm}) while taking the Langer correction into account, which improves the application of semiclassical expressions.